 The AWS CI/CD pipeline architecture

 The AWS CI/CD pipeline architecture is similar to that mentioned above.
-AWS offers developers and users fantastic tools to easily further software development and release phases of updates.
+AWS offers developers and users fantastic tools to easily undergo software development and release phases of updates.

 AWS CodePipeline has the power to automate the process of building, testing, and deployment of the software release whenever there is a change in the code.